 While I am happy with a small amount of uncertainty in understanding natural phenomena, some folks are uncomfortable with uncertainty; some seriously uncomfortable.
 Some people are frightened to death of uncertainty.
 (See the book “Making Magic.”)

 Which brings us to Dogma.

 In contrast to science derived facts which are always, well lets call it “wrong-ish” – Dogma is never wrong – by definition.
-So it provides (I would call it erroneous) certainty that makes a lot of people comfortable.
+So dogma provides (what I would call erroneous) certainty that oddly for me makes a lot of people comfortable.